 What should you consider when it comes to security versus privacy?
 What about social biases embedded in AI?
 How will data-driven AR in brick-and-mortar outlets affect our perception of reality, let alone how consumers make purchases?
 With clear takeaways, Nicholas guides us through the trade-offs of an increasingly innovation-driven economy—and helps us find the best priorities for our businesses.

-Modernizing one of the oldest and most pedigreed publications in the nation might seem like a tall order, but Nicholas Thompson was more than ready.
-Prior to taking the helm at Wired magazine, Thompson spearheaded a radical digital makeover at NewYorker.com, expanding the magazine’s online readership and ultimately increasing circulation in the print edition as well.
+Prior to taking the helm at The Atlantic, Nicholas Thompson was the Editor-in-Chief of WIRED, where he boosted digital subscriptions of the magazine by a whopping 300%, and an editor at The New Yorker, where he spearheaded a radical makeover at NewYorker.com to expand the magazine’s online readership.
 How did Thompson successfully draw 25% more visitors to the storied magazine’s digital platform?
-While diversified social media and cutting-edge SEO strategies are all part of the plan, Thompson’s counterintuitive approach was to resist the trend of fast, disposable online media.
+While diversified social media and cutting-edge SEO strategies are all part of the plan, Nicholas’ counterintuitive approach was to resist the trend of fast, disposable online media.
 “The main strategy for growing audience is to publish more, better stories,” he says.
 “The stories we’re prouder of, the stories we put more effort into, attract more readers.”

 In an age when listicles and clickbait seem to hold court, Nicholas’ illuminating keynote explores the “wonderful value in aligning your business model with your editorial model”—and how consistently excellent content is the first action item in transforming digital platforms.